Skip to main content

 Lastly, include confidentiality clauses to protect your client’s sensitive information and establish clear guidelines for dispute resolution and contract termination.

-5 Simple Tips to Write the Best Bookkeeping Engagement Letter
+5 Simple Tips to Write the Best Letter of Engagement as a Bookkeeper

 Start with a sample engagement letter or a template